Sake, costumes and J-Pop at London 'Hyper Japan' expo

-LONDON Tasting sake, sampling colourful snacks and dancing along to "J-Pop", fans of all things Japanese can indulge in food, drink and music at the "Hyper Japan" festival in London this weekend.
+LONDON Tasting sake, sampling colorful snacks and dancing along to "J-Pop", fans of all things Japanese can indulge in food, drink and music at the "Hyper Japan" festival in London this weekend.

 The exhibit, which opened on Friday, celebrates Japanese cuisine and culture.
-It started at London's Truman Brewery in 2010 and now draws some 80,000 people, organisers say.
+It started at London's Truman Brewery in 2010 and now draws some 80,000 people, organizers say.

-The festival's "Sake Experience" is Europe's largest public tasting event for the Japanese rice wine, according to organisers.
+The festival's "Sake Experience" is Europe's largest public tasting event for the Japanese rice wine, according to organizers.

 The event also provides a taste of Japanese music, with girl groups such as Dempagumi.inc and Heisei Kotohime, as well as other Japanese R&B and pop singers, performing live.